Shoulder MRI scanMRI - shoulder; Magnetic resonance imaging - shoulder

 - Removable dental work should be taken out just before the scan.

 An MRI exam causes no pain.
-If you have difficulty lying still or are very nervous, you may receive medicine to relax you.
-Too much movement can blur MRI images and cause errors.
+You will need to lie still.
+Too much movement can cause errors.

 The table may be hard or cold, but you can request a blanket or pillow.
 The machine produces loud thumping and humming noises when turned on.
 You can wear ear plugs to help reduce the noise.

-An intercom in the room allows you to speak to someone at any time.
-Some MRIs have televisions and special headphones that help you pass the time.
+An intercom in the room lets you speak to someone at any time.
+Some MRIs have televisions and special headphones to help you pass the time.

-There is no recovery time, unless youreceived medicine to relax.
-After an MRI scan, you can resume your normal diet, activity, and medications.
+There is no recovery time, unless you received medicine to relax.
+After an MRI scan, you can go back to your normal diet, activity, and medicines.

 Why the Test is Performed

-MRI is a very useful tool for diagnosing and evaluating sports-related injuries.
-It can provide clear pictures of parts of the shoulder (such as soft tissues) that are difficult to see clearly on CT scans.
+MRI is useful for diagnosing and evaluating sports injuries.
+It can provide clear pictures of parts of the shoulder (such as soft tissues) that are hard to see clearly on CT scans.